skip to main content

 Step 5: Run a speed test to verify your internet connection works properly.

-After a factory reset, your Wi-Fi network name will disappear, and none of your devices will be able to connect to the internet until you set up your network again from scratch.
+“Reset” or “factory reset” will restore your router, gateway, or mesh system back to its default factory settings.
+That means none of your Wi-Fi devices will be able to connect until you recreate your Wi-Fi network.
 Typically, a factory reset will not help you speed up your Wi-Fi or solve networking malfunctions.

 How to fix slow Wi-Fi